Key Facts

 - Reservoir/Source: Human/Respiratory tract secretions and fomites.

-- Symptoms: Consider measles in patients of any age who have a fever ≥101 F, plus at least one of the 3 “Cs” (cough, coryza, or conjunctivitis) and a descending rash that starts on the face.
+- Symptoms: Consider measles in patients of any age who have a fever ≥101°F, plus at least one of the 3 “Cs” (cough, coryza, or conjunctivitis) and a descending rash that starts on the face.
 The rash typically follows the onset of illness within 4 days.
-Atypical and modified rash can start on hands and feet.
+Atypical and modified rash can start on trunk and/or limbs.

 - Complications: Diarrhea, otitis media, pneumonia, encephalitis, subacute sclerosing panencephalitis, acute disseminated encephalomyelitis, keratitis, myocarditis, pericarditis, and death.

-- Differential Diagnoses: Kawasaki, rubella, scarlet fever, enteroviruses, and other febrile rash exanthems.
+- Differential Diagnoses: Kawasaki disease, rubella, scarlet fever, Fifth's disease, enteroviruses, and other febrile rash exanthems.

 - Incubation: From exposure to rash onset, 7-21 days with an average of 14 days.

-- Communicability and Transmission: From 4 days before onset of rash to 4 days after its appearance via direct contact with infectious droplets or by airborne spread.
+- Communicability and Transmission: From 4 days before rash onset date to 4 days after rash onset date via direct contact with infectious droplets or by airborne spread.

 - Presumption of Immunity Criteria: See Box 2.